Modern detached ADU with white stucco exterior in Ventura County

 • Days 1–14: Pre-application consultation with city planning staff to confirm CDP exemption, verify setback compliance, and identify any objective standard issues

-• Days 15–21: Prepare and submit complete ADU application including site plan, elevations, drainage plan, and utility connection details
+• Days 15–21: Preparation and submission of complete ADU application including site plan, elevations, drainage plan, and utility connection details

 • Days 22–45: City completeness review and any requests for additional information (AB 2221 requires cities to identify deficiencies within 30 days)